SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

             }
     >>> It's really warm.
 Don't forget to to wear sunscreen.

 Here, an additional ``if`` clause has been added to respond to particularly warm temperatures.
-Note that the final ``else`` clause still remains, as a catch-all for temperatures that are neither too warm or too cold.
+Note that the final ``else`` clause still remains, as a catch-all for temperatures that are neither too warm nor too cold.

 The final ``else`` clause is optional, however, and can be excluded if the set of conditions does not need to be complete: